-- The fast-tracked $1.9 trillion bill could provide financial relief to many college students.
+- The fast-tracked $1.9 trillion bill provides financial relief to more college students.

 How the New Stimulus Package Impacts College Students

-Many college students stand to benefit from larger stimulus checks ($1,400), increased unemployment aid ($400 per week), higher child tax credits ($3,000 per child), and renters' relief (the proposal would give another $30 billion to renters and small landlords).
+Many college students stand to benefit from the larger stimulus checks ($1,400, up from $1,200), increased unemployment aid ($400 per week), higher child tax credits ($3,000 per child), and renters' relief (the bill gives another $30 billion to renters and small landlords).

 Republicans also point to hundreds of billions of dollars in unspent funds, saying schools and other institutions should take advantage of money already approved in previous relief packages before the government issues more.

 COVID-19 Relief Students Have Received So Far

 Congress passed a $2.2 trillion economic stimulus bill last March and a $900 billion relief bill in December.
 The former, known as the CARES Act, included $14 billion for U.S. colleges and universities, while the latter doled out an additional $20.5 billion in funding for higher education.